 When liability is disputed, an insurance adjuster or jury will take the evidence into account to determine fault.
 To make their decision, an adjuster or jury will hear explanations from each party involved.
 They will also consider eyewitness testimony, available camera footage, the applicable laws like speed limits, the findings in the police report, and sometimes expert testimony.

-Usually, even when a pedestrian bears part of the blame for causing an accident, chances are the driver is also at fault.
+Usually, even when a pedestrian bears part of the blame for causing an accident in San Bernardino, chances are the driver is also at fault.
 For instance, if a walker disobeyed the traffic signal, looked both ways, and crossed the street, but a driver speeding through the intersection quickly made a right turn at a red light, hitting the pedestrian.

 California courts apply the rule of pure comparative negligence to determine damage awards in pedestrian accident cases.
 Under this law, each party can obtain compensation, but their percentage of fault reduces it.
 As an example, if a pedestrian is awarded $100,000 and found 20 percent to blame, they can still recover 80 percent of the damages in their settlement or $80,000.